 Master of Science in Education

-The primary purpose of the program is to develop the capacities of educators and other proessionals to support cultural diversity and culturally responsive learning and living.
-This interdisciplinary program emphasizes the cultivation of dispositions, attitudes, knowledge and skills that are critical to teaching diverse students in today's schools and working in any other settings where diversity is both present and valued.
+The primary purpose of the program is to develop capacities of educators and other professionals to support cultural diversity and culturally responsive learning and living.
+This interdisciplinary program emphasizes the cultivation of dispositions, attitudes, knowledge, and skills that are critical to teaching diverse students in today’s schools and working in any other settings where diversity is both present and valued.

 Help you learn how to enhance student skills in areas such as empathy and respect

 Help you to develop your capacity to be effective as a teacher of diverse students

 Interdisciplinary (courses are taken in multiple departments and schools across the University)

 Select from three areas of emphasis: cultural diversity, English as a second language, Gender and Education

 This program is open to enrollment at any time during the school year.
 Interested individuals are encouraged to look at the How to Apply information on our website (www.siue.edu/lcs) or to contact the program director, Dr. Tianlong Yu (firstname.lastname@example.org) or graduate recruiter, Angie White (email@example.com).

 The requirements for admission to the graduate program in Learning, Culture and Society are a bachelor’s and a GPA of 3.0 or above during the last two years of undergraduate work.